dubesoftware/dubesoftware/README.md

 ### 🌱 Always learning something new!

 ⚡ I'm a polyglot who enjoys working on software projects spanning many languages, frameworks, architectures and applications.
-Some programming languages of interest to me include Ruby, Elixir, Lua, Python and JavaScript.
+Some programming languages of interest to me include Ruby, Elixir, Python and JavaScript.

 ### 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/sldube/)